-Thus, we propose Encode-Prefill-Decode (EPD) Disaggregation, a framework that decouples the encode, prefill, and decode stages, assigning each with dedicated resources to operate independently.
-This disaggregation enables customized batching, parallelization, and scheduling strategies for each stage, optimizing resource utilization while reducing contention.
-As a result, EPD disaggregation achieves better memory utilization, higher throughput, and improved compliance with critical SLOs like TTFT, TPOT, and E2ETP.
+Thus, we propose Encode-Prefill-Decode (EPD) Disaggregation, a framework that decouples the encode, prefill, and decode stages, assigning each stage dedicated resources to operate independently.
+This design enables customized strategies for batching, parallelization, and scheduling at each stage, optimizing resource utilization while reducing contention.
+As a result, EPD achieves better memory utilization, higher throughput, and improved compliance with critical SLOs like TTFT and TPOT.